-Thomas C. Wood has been with our organization the longest aside from family members.
-He brings to our Board his knowledge about difficulties faced by disabled adults in general and those with Asperger’s in particular through his experiences working in the High Technology sector of the economy.
-He is an active member of the local New England Working Group of ASAN, the Autistic Self-Advocacy Network and other disability advocacy organizations.
+Thomas C. Wood, “Woody,” was with our organization almost as long as members of the Rajczyk Family.
+He brought to our Board his knowledge about difficulties faced by disabled adults in general and those with Asperger’s in particular through his experiences working in the High Technology sector of the economy.
+He is still an active member of the local New England Working Group of ASAN, the Autistic Self-Advocacy Network and other disability advocacy organizations.

-Woody, as he likes to be called by his friends, is also the facilitator for our support group, Watercooler Live!
+It also must be noted here that Woody was also the facilitator for our support group, Watercooler Live!

 Apply today and become a HERO!